Morgan Freeman’s Lawyer Demands CNN Sexual Harassment Retraction

 The fallout over the report is still ongoing.
 The Screen Actors Guild is evaluating whether or not to take “corrective actions” regarding the Lifetime Achievement Award he received from the organization in 2018.
 In addition, Freeman’s new gig as the voice of Vancouver’s public transit system has been nipped in the bud following CNN’s piece, for TransLink decided it was a bad look to have Freeman’s voice warning commuters against smoking on trains.
 Visa has also suspended all ads starring the ubiquitous actor asking, “What’s in your wallet?”

-Meanwhile, Freeman has denied all allegations of inappropriate behavior while stating that he’s devastated and adding, “It is not right to equate horrific incidents of sexual assault with misplaced compliments or humor.”
+Meanwhile, Freeman has denied the allegations of inappropriate behavior while stating that he’s devastated and adding, “It is not right to equate horrific incidents of sexual assault with misplaced compliments or humor.”
+ET does report a more apologetic statement from Freeman:

+“Anyone who knows me or has worked with me knows I am not someone who would intentionally offend or knowingly make anyone feel uneasy.
+I apologize to anyone who felt uncomfortable or disrespected — that was never my intent.”

+UPDATE #1 – 1:15pm EST: CNN has issued an initial statement regarding the letter from Freeman’s lawyer:

 (Via Hollywood Reporter, CNN, Billboard & Page Six)